dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 **Set using**: `UseEnvironment`
 **Environment variable**: `ASPNETCORE_ENVIRONMENT`

 The environment can be set to any value.
 Framework-defined values include `Development`, `Staging`, and `Production`.
 Values aren't case sensitive.
 By default, the *Environment* is read from the `ASPNETCORE_ENVIRONMENT` environment variable.
 When using [Visual Studio](https://www.visualstudio.com/), environment variables may be set in the *launchSettings.json* file.
-For more information, see [Work with multiple environments](xref:fundamentals/environments).
+For more information, see [Use multiple environments](xref:fundamentals/environments).

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)